danialfarid/ng-file-upload/README.md

   data will be sent as a separate form data field called "data".*/
   data: {}.
   withCredentials: true|false,
+  /*
+  See resumable upload guide below the code for more details (html5 only) */
+  resumeSizeUrl: '/uploaded/size/url?file=' + file.name // uploaded file size so far on the server.
+  resumeSizeResponseReader: function(data) {return data.size;} // reads the uploaded file size
+                                                                // from resumeSizeUrl GET response
+  resumeSize: function() {return promise;} // function that returns a prommise which will be
+                                            // resolved to the upload file size on the server.
   ... and all other angular $http() options could be used here.
 }).progress(function(evt) {
   console.log('progress: ' + parseInt(100.0 * evt.loaded / evt.total) + '% file :'+ evt.config.file.name);